1. 3DS Blog

 • Evaluate the system you are working in: Mapping a linear system rather than isolating a problem helps provide context and nuance, allowing an understanding of a system’s origin, its evolution, its strengths and limitations.
 This process “can reveal the most impactful opportunities or intervention points to begin shifting from linear to circular,” according to EMF.

-• Imagine a future that embraces circular design principles: Reimaging how a product or business would behave within a circular economy invites new possibilities.
+• Imagine a future that embraces circular design principles: Reimagining how a product or business would behave within a circular economy invites new possibilities.
 Future building allows actors to consider how a business must evolve to embody circular economy principles of eliminate, circulate and regenerate.

-• Embrace collaboration and utilize the expertise of others: Transitioning from a linear to circular economy is complex and requires collaboration among a more diverse set of actors.
+• Embrace collaboration and utilize the expertise of others: Transitioning from a linear to a circular economy is complex and requires collaboration among a more diverse set of actors.
 EMF has a number of recommendations for approaching these crucial collaborations, including working with facilitators to kickstart the process.

 • Analyze and address the skills gap: Embracing circularity means moving design to a more central role and building out circular design capabilities.
-To do so, organizations can leverage and stretch existing skills, while identifying gaps and utilizing circular design learning and training programs to promote the mindset shift.
+To do so, organizations can leverage and stretch existing skills while identifying gaps and utilizing circular design learning and training programs to promote the mindset shift.

-• Create new rules, principles and guidelines fit for a circular economy: Using a common language that connects the circular economy with the organization’s values and vernacular, re-writing policies, principles and guidelines that break from the status quo.
+• Create new rules, principles and guidelines fit for a circular economy: Using a common language that connects the circular economy with the organization’s values and vernacular, rewriting policies, principles and guidelines that break from the status quo.
 This builds alignment around common goals and “helps define what good looks like at different levels of the system.”

-• Develop and use tools that are designed for sustainable design: Building on new rules, developing new tools helps embed principles of circularity at all levels of the design processes.
+• Develop and use tools designed for sustainable design: Building on new rules, developing new tools helps embed principles of circularity at all levels of the design processes.
 Ideation prompts, creative briefs, product guidelines and data-informed digital design tools can all be useful in this regard.

 Final thoughts